Airdate: August 21st, 2014

 “Amethyst, fuse with me.”

 Enter Sugilite.
-Built, arrogant and boisterous, she become reckless in her destruction of the hub.
+Built, arrogant and boisterous, she becomes reckless in her destruction of the hub.
 This doesn’t deter Steven, who suddenly wants to become macho, buff, full of muscle.
 Hell, he even recruits others (Lars, Sadie, Greg) to join him in his quest to become built.
 Pearl, though, is driven up the wall because of this.

 Review (SPOILERS): First, no, I don’t really listen to Nikki Minaj’s music.
 I could not care less about it.
 I’ll stick with the Pet Shop Boys and whatever’s playing on WBAB and WLIX, thank you very much.
 She does a rather good job in voice acting, though.